cpereira42/Kotlin/outros/Dogs/README.md

 ## :white_check_mark: Requirements ##

-Interest in Android development
+Android Studio
-Kotlin development
-Mac or Windows PC
+Linux, Mac or Windows

 <a href="#top">Back to top</a>